Tuesday, October 29, 2024

 Lemons (Acrylic on Canvas)

-Artist: sign your work next time :)
+By the way: Artist - sign your work next time :)

 Birch Pattern? (ink on presswood paneling)